How to Start a Balcony Vegetable Garden

 Knowing When to Harvest

-Let's talk about how to spot the perfect picking time and some tips to keep your garden producing:
+Let's look at how to spot the perfect picking time and some tips to keep your garden producing:

 • Signs Your Vegetables Are Ready: